Forossa

 Deus Vult

 Forossa, original name Forozza, (フォローザ) was a remote country far to the east of Drangleic, mainly known for constantly warring with its neighbors to the point that — based on Vengarl’s dialogue — the nation seems to have been perpetually at war.
-And to their credit, Forossans were well equipped for the task, boasting incredible military might thanks to their expertise in dual-wielding despite wearing heavy armor.
+And to their credit, Forossans were well equipped for the task, its knight boasting incredible military might thanks to their expertise in dual-wielding despite wearing heavy armor.
 Forossa’s Lion Knights had evidently trained to have both swift offense and resilient defense, making them perhaps the most optimized warriors in the setting.
-This endless assault on others seems to be a byproduct of their worship of the war god Faraam, or Farnam, (ファーナム) whose image appears to be emblazoned on the Lion Knights’ armor based on the actual set being named after him.
-Whether Forossan religion has their god compel them to fight or simply created a society that values their god’s sphere above all else, the end result is a nation primed for war and seemingly nothing else.
-That being the case, there is some level of tact to their warrior’s spirit elevating them above brutish thugs.
+And yet, the Forossan army is never known for conquest, countries like Mirrah surviving in spite of the constant onslaught from neighbors which presumably include the fellow eastern nation.
+All the bloodshed notwithstanding, Forossa was evidently never a great power with vast land to call its own; their battles have yielded no progress.
+What motivates them to keep fighting for no territorial or other tangible gain?
+Something more profound to the spirit, clearly.

-Hood of a wise man of Forozza.
+Hood of a wise man of Forossa.

-Forozza was a country that worshiped a war god, but the wise men who controlled many warriors were called Northmen and worshiped as agents of the war god.
+Forossa was a country that worshiped a war god, but the wise men who controlled many warriors were called Northmen and worshiped as agents of the war god.
 They are awarded their duties as Northmen after experiencing a rigorous journey.

 Naturally, Forossa has produced its fair share of heroes.
-One among them is Shieldless Lothian, who earned his nickname for risking his own life on the battlefield without the safety of a shield.
+One among them is Shieldless Lothian, who earned his nickname for risking his own life on the battlefield with just a weapon.
 His bold belligerence paid off, as he never lost a battle and rose through the ranks from an impoverished citizen to general during his service.
 His continued success with this style appears to be in part due to his rings.
 The Stone Ring greatly reduces the enemy’s poise when the equipper’s attacks hit while the Ring of Giants boosts the equipper’s poise.
 In other words, Lothian had the tenacity to take hits while also taking maximum advantage of gaps in his opponent’s own defenses.
 And if nothing else, to flinch the enemy while being unflinching creates a formidable all-out offensive.
 It is no wonder that this brave man became such a legend.
 Lothian’s success story may well be the inspiration for the Lion Knights’ own preference for fighting without a shield, even.

 Roshan is a character of success stories who suddenly rose from impoverished to general.
 As his nickname indicates, he never carried a shield and always went to battle at risk of his own life.

-But the unrivaled hero apparently lived for battle itself and eventually tired of human opponents.
+But the unrivaled hero apparently lived for battle itself and tired of human opponents.
 Lothian eventually left the battlefield, where his homeland and the wider world lost track of him.
 This was allegedly because he sought to slaughter a legendary dragon.
-The lightning damage dealt by the Dragonslayer’s Crescent Axe the warrior beloved supports this, though it is possible that this element was imbued in the weapon since his time in the army; they are worshipers of a lightning-wielding war god after all.
-If the Faraam set portrays Gwyn’s firstborn battling an archdragon, then it stands to reason that Lothian’s quarry were the beasts hunted by his god.
-In that case, he may have been seeking Sinh, the archdragon central to the teachings of Lindelt’s Archdrake Sect.
-Regardless, his journey to hunt dragons with the power of sunlight might be why his original name is Roshan, (ローシャン) which is Persian for “bright light”.
-As to where he went, he probably died in Drangleic.
+The lightning damage dealt by his beloved Dragonslayer’s Crescent Axe supports this.
+Being worshipers of a war god who offers worthy fighters his lightning miracles, it is not a surprise that the Forossan military learned how to imbue the power of sunlight into weapons, even if limited to its highest officers.
+The religious origin would be consistent with the axe’s name.
+Like the Crescent Axe from DS1, this dragonslayer’s “crescent” (三日月) refers to a waxing moon gaining sunlight.
+And if the Faraam set portrays Gwyn’s firstborn battling an archdragon, then it stands to reason that Lothian’s quarry were the beasts hunted by his god.
+His journey to hunt dragons with the power of sunlight might be why his original name is Roshan, (ローシャン) Persian for “bright light”.

 The users all became knights who earned a name, but it is said that they were left-handed swordsmen.